State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Formative Study for Assistant Design

-Given that any contemporary system will detect distractionimperfectly, the user should be able to provide feedback on its detection to improve its future detection accuracy.
+\item \textbf{DG4: Feedback-Driven Refinement.} Given that any contemporary assistant will detect distraction imperfectly, the user should be able to provide feedback on its detection to improve its future detection accuracy.
 This feedback can be used not only to improve general detection but also user-specific detection, for cases when the correct judgment of distraction in one context depends on the specific user.

 \end{itemize}

 {\ding{51}} {\ding{55}}